Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 monthly living costs overview

-You can expect monthly living costs in Portland to run about $6,302, roughly 32.3% above the national average.
+Monthly living costs in Portland run about $6,302 for a single adult, roughly 32.3% above the national average.

-• Rent: $1,526 average for a one-bedroom; expect variation by neighborhood and building.
+• Rent: $1,526 average for a one-bedroom; expect variation by neighborhood and building age.

-On average, you’ll spend about $739 a month on groceries — roughly 6.8% above the national norm — plus roughly $100 for an unlimited public transit pass (single rides run about $2.80).
+On average, you’ll spend about $739 a month on groceries, roughly 6.8% above the national norm.
+A monthly unlimited transit pass runs about $100 (single rides cost about $2.80).

-Healthcare costs for a single adult run about $400–$500 monthly for a mid-level plan; factor that in if employer coverage’s limited.
+Healthcare costs for a single adult run about $400–$500 monthly for a mid-level plan.
+Factor that in if your employer coverage is limited.

 Rent and Housing: Neighborhood Price Differences